La-Silla-Vacia/lsv-interactive/prototype/README.md

 ## Installation and setup

-See the [time-interactive wiki](https://github.com/TimeMagazine/time-interactive/wiki) for how to bootstrap a project.
+See the [lsv-interactive wiki](https://github.com/La-Silla-Vacia/lsv-interactive/wiki) for how to bootstrap a project.

 ## Description